-Final grades are determined by translating the letter grade for each quarter and each examination using the following quality points scale:
+Final grades are determined by translating the letter grade for each marking period and each assessment using the following quality points scale:

 - A = 4

 - B = 3

 - C = 2

-- D=1
+- D=1 • E=0

-- E = 0

-Weighted Grade Point Average (GPA) and Class Rank
+Weighted Grade Point Average (GPA)

 Weighted GPA will be used for academic eligibility for extracurricular activities, National Honor Society, honor roll, and for any other activity requiring the reporting of grade point average.
 See Policy 8020 for more information.